pmoulon/sumo-challenge/README.md

 ### Setup Virtual Environment

-Create a virtual evironment where the required packages will be installed in isolation.
+Create a virtual environment where the required packages will be installed in isolation.
 ```
 cd sumo-challenge/sumo-api
 python3 -m venv venv